MD Squared Property Group

 While tenant protections are crucial during economic downturns like the one caused by COVID-19, the ability of landlords to overcome these financial crises without assistance can often be overestimated, especially when non-rent payment protections significantly impact cash flow.
 The Real Estate Weekly made a strong case for landlords in July, reminding their readers that “Landlords need to collect rent in order to provide services to tenants and to operate the building, which includes paying taxes, utilities, and mortgage payments.
 Without the cash-flow from rent, landlords are deprived of the resources to carry these changes.”

 It is also worth noting that additional expenses have been incurred by property owners to keep up with CDC guidelines and cleaning procedures during the pandemic.
-MD Squared estimates that landlords and property managers may face a 5% increase on total annual budgets, depending on the building, to cover supply costs and additional labor costs.
+Our property management company estimates that landlords and property managers may face a 5% increase on total annual budgets, depending on the building, to cover supply costs and additional labor costs.

 Consider the impact of inconsistent rent payment across the city, when the NYU Furman Center estimates that at least one person in over five-hundred thousand renter households has applied for unemployment insurance during COVID-19.
 In NYC, at least one member in over 200,000 households have lost their job but did not file for

 unemployment benefits.
 In December of 2020 the New York Times reported that over 100,000 eviction cases were pending, some predating COVID, and 40,000 cases were filed after March, 2020, many of which will likely be eligible for protection under the Tenant Safe Harbor Act.